Hotel Marrakech le Semiramis

 12 Traveller reviews from Holiday Watchdog

 "This has to be the worst hotel i have ever stayed in, hotel guide too us to the Sook ( market) left us, gave us wrong directions back to hotel and we ended up in a shanty town, light bulbs blew and offered us candles, promised a gym as I'm a athlete but there was not one, rooms old and tired, food was the same every day, large holes in shower, terrible language barrier but did try to speak french and got told by reception I should learn Arabic or French properly.
 WiFi was awful could never get a signal and our room over looked a waste ground with sess tanks.
 The only think I could say was the pool was lovely and the weather "

-- Travel date: Mon 11th of July 2016
+- Travel date: 11th July 2016

 booked this hotel on the strength of it...

-- Travel date: Mon 14th of April 2008
+- Travel date: 14th April 2008

 "Smart airy reception no corridors open areas leading to rooms.
 Separate toilet/bidet from bath with shower over.
 Extensive buffet with friday Morrocan night with music & belly dancer.
 Long way from the square & Medina.
 But No 1 bus from outside the University takes you there for 7 Dirhams for 2, fixed price, the square is the terminus & you get the bus back from their.
 Lack of French a pain but we got by."

 - Travel date: 10th March 2008

 Don't believe everything you read